eliheuer/micro-grotesk/README.md

 # Micro Grotesk
-A 256 UPM typeface designed to have a small file size.
+⚠️ Work in progress: A 256 UPM typeface designed to have a small file size.

 ![basic specimen](documentation/drawbot/basic-specimen.gif)